 $249 per person

-This tour is offered on Tuesdays and Thursdays
+This tour is offered on Monday, Wednesday, and Friday

 Save yourself the drive to the northern tip of the Big Island, and get so much more for your money!
 For just $80 more than the price of the Kohala zipline tour alone you also get the transportation to the Hawi area, lunch at a private overlook, and a second tour experience ... hiking and swimming in private waterfalls!